lifenautjoe/typescript-jspm-umd-seed/README.md

 # typescript-jspm-seed

-A seed to create universal TypeScript context-free modules with jspm.
+A seed to create umd TypeScript modules with jspm.

 Work in progress
 ----------------